 - Selecting appropriate roofing materials

-- Building occupants should be notified prior to the commencement of roofing projects.
+- Building occupants should be notified before roofing projects begin.
 Occupants with known respiratory conditions should consider relocation during roofing activities and should consult their physician if they experience adverse health effects.

 - Windows downwind from roofing kettles should be kept closed while roofing work is occurring.